Flamenco Dance – What to Do in Spain

 Show the kids and they will forever be on the right side of the flamingo vs flamenco debate.
 I absolutely adore this explanation from Flamenco not Flamingocom.

-Flamenco Dancing: Where did flamenco originate?
+Flamenco Dance – What to Do in Spain – Where did flamenco originate?

-Flamenco dancing is born of many roots….gypsy mostly from the Middle East and northern Africa.
+Flamenco dance is born of many roots….gypsy mostly from the Middle East and northern Africa.
 When these people arrived in the kingdoms of Spain they were welcomed and many religions: Jewish, Muslim, and Christian all peacefully co-existed.

 Then, after the Catholics conquered and united Spain during the Spanish Inquisition, religions other than Catholicism were not allowed.
 People were forced to convert or leave.